1dv031/syllabus/examination/part_3/examination.md

 ---

 Hello! <br />
-We are in need of a new server environment where we can handle our DNS Servers and the operations of our web applications.
+We are in need of a new server environment where we can handle our DNS servers and the operations of our web applications.

 ### Web servers